mognet#2 | re: re: social media

 Anyway, I think I’m getting off topic, again.

 What I meant to say is that I originally started using online services (like Myspace) for the same reasons you did: to find a community of like-minded people, to connect with the youth of which I was also a part of.
 And I still think that social media is a good way to find like-minded people, but, unfortunately, it’s fraught with the perils you mentioned in your original email: cyberbullying (which is much easier to do—and fall victim to—online, as it’s easy to forget that people are indeed people when you’re communicating with them from behind a screen), the constant questioning of whether people are who they say they are, the emotional-sincerity problem that I mentioned in that long tangent earlier, this tit-for-tat you-share-my-post-I’ll-share-yours interaction system which leaves you wondering if people genuinely value you as a real human person or if they’re just using you to increase their own e-clout, and the ease with which every community turns into a tribal echo chamber in which anyone with even slightly differing opinions is ostracized right into another harmful echo chamber.
-All of this—and, I’m sure, much more that I am just unable to fully articulate at the moment—lends to online social media feeling very transactional and fake indeed.
+All of this—and, I’m sure, much more than I am just unable to fully articulate at the moment—lends to online social media feeling very transactional and fake indeed.

 But, again, I recognize the value of community, and I understand that some people do not have a real, in-the-flesh network of people that they can consider their own community, and that these people—for the sake of their own well-being—may need to find a community on social media instead.
 And that’s OK.
 In fact, it’s better than nothing.
 I would just caution those who pursue this avenue to be aware that these online communities can never replace the physical experience of being around other like-minded people in the flesh; and the more we retreat into these social media safe havens, the more we become sucked into them, the more we become reliant on them, and, thus, the more we disconnect ourselves from the people around us, thus thus driving everyone into these highly polarized online spaces from which it becomes nearly impossible to remove oneself due to the addictive nature of social media itself.

 But, of course, there’s danger in everything we do.
 Perhaps I’m just being a doomsayer.
 Maybe I’m just trying to post-hoc justify my decision to remove myself from Mastodon.
+Which is a nice segue back into the reason why you emailed me to begin with: your implied question, “Should I, too, leave Mastodon?”
+And the answer is going to disappoint you, I guess.
+Because the answer is: I don’t know.

 Here’s the lowdown on why I left Mastodon.
 Yes, I wrote that Mognet piece; yes, it was a real email to a real reader; and yes, I still believe everything I wrote in that email.
 (And yes, I’m posting this one here as a follow up because I feel what I’m about to get into here is very important.)
 But the twist here is that most of that first Mognet piece was projection.
 And when I posted the piece online (on Mastodon, lol), a lot of people got kinda defensive and upset about the whole thing, as if I was calling them out specifically.
 This backlash was mostly prompted by the following line (I think):

-“. . . it doesn't remove the human need for self-validation that inspires all of the following: fake feel-good shit, posting pictures of video games and/or toys one bought hoping for someone to reply with 'wow, that's really cool' . . .”
+“. . . it doesn't remove the human need for self-validation that inspires all of the following: fake feel-good shit, posting pictures of video games and/or toys one bought hoping for someone to reply with “wow, that's really cool” . . .”

 But I wasn’t calling anyone out except myself.